chetan54820/things-ive-built/projects/hyperion-ambilight/README.md

 ## Demo

 The intended demo is a short recording using the **Sonic the Hedgehog movie — baseball stadium scene**, showing the LED colours following the on-screen action.

-For GitHub, a short GIF is preferable for inline playback because README files don't provide reliable inline MP4/MOV playback.